 This sanction may be appropriate for less serious breaches, where the agency needs to reinforce its concerns about the employee’s conduct by way of short-term financial impact.
 A sanction of a fine may be imposed by way of a one-off deduction, or by deducting an amount from salary each pay for a short, defined period.
 Deductions over a lengthy period would minimise the impact of the sanction.
 It is appropriate for the sanction decision-maker to decide the period of deductions taking into account any mitigating factors, including financial hardship, raised by the employee.

-Deductions from salary are limited to no more than two per cent of an employee’s annual salary (regulation 2.3 of the PS Regulations).
+Deductions from salary are limited to no more than two per cent of an employee’s annual salary (s.9 of the PS Regulations).
 In determining the upper limit of a fine in a particular case, the decision-maker needs to consider the meaning of the term ‘salary’ as provided for in the agency’s remuneration arrangements.

 Reprimand